-Something New for I Do recently teamed up with Center Cut Catering for a farm-to-table inspired shoot.
-It graced the blog pages of Smitten Magazine!
+When Something New for I Do teamed up with Center Cut Catering (among other vendor friends) for a farm-to-table inspired shoot, which graced the blog pages of Smitten Magazine, I fell in love with this Lemon and Herb Roasted Chicken recipe.
 The best part of this styled shoot was that the team got to feast on the beautiful meal afterwards.
-Which was thoughtfully prepared by Doug and Faye of Center Cut Catering.
-We loved this recipe so much, we just had to share so brides could add it to their newlywed cook book!
+That’s my kind of photo shoot!
+This recipe has since become a staple in my kitchen, as well as a go to in my newlywed cook book to impress the hubby.

 Newlywed Cook Book: Lemon and Herb Roasted Chicken

 1/4 teaspoons freshly cracked black pepper

 A little water